Scale Construction and Development - Online Course

 - How item order effects may impact responses.

 Finally, we will introduce confirmatory factor analysis (CFA) and its use in scale development and the revision process.
 We will discuss estimation of CFA models and interpretation of CFA model parameters.
 There will be a particular emphasis on reasons for CFA model misfit, including issues with redundant and similarly worded items, cross-loading items, and method effects.
 We will also discuss the relation between model fit and the homogeneity of item intercorrelations.
-These methods will be illustrated with the Mplus program.
+These methods will be illustrated with the Mplus and R (lavaan) programs.
 Sample code will be provided for analyses that include:

 - CFA models.